Open Journal of Statistics

 From (7) the following equation can be obtained by taking trace operator as

-By minimizing (8) with respect to, the optimum can be obtained.
+By minimizing (8) with respect to

 where